Chart Color Schemes

 Burwood displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Burwood's dwelling structure, as per the latest Census, had 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
-Home ownership in Burwood stood at 31.4%, with mortgaged dwellings at 27.2% and rented dwellings at 41.4%.
-The median monthly mortgage repayment was $2,457, higher than Melbourne metro's $2,300.
-Median weekly rent in Burwood was $401, slightly above Melbourne metro's $412.
-Nationally, Burwood's mortgage repayments were significantly higher at $2,457 compared to the Australian average of $1,863, and rents were also higher at $401 versus the national figure of $375.
+Burwood's dwelling structures, as per the latest Census, consisted of 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Compared to Melbourne metro's 60.2% houses and 39.8% other dwellings, Burwood had a higher proportion of non-house dwellings.
+Home ownership in Burwood stood at 31.4%, with mortgaged dwellings at 27.2% and rented ones at 41.4%.
+The median monthly mortgage repayment was $2,457, above Melbourne metro's average of $2,300.
+Weekly rent median was $401, compared to Melbourne metro's $412.
+Nationally, Burwood's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing